 The category has matured fast.
 What started as glorified autocomplete in 2023 has become a genuine productivity layer: tools that learn your voice, prioritise by context, and draft replies you'd actually send.
-I spent three weeks testing the leading options against my real inbox (a mix of client work, newsletter subscriptions, and an alarming number of "quick question?" threads).
+The leading options are judged here for the kind of inbox most professionals deal with — a mix of client work, newsletter subscriptions, and an alarming number of "quick question?" threads.
 Here's what's worth your money in 2026.

 Quick Verdict

-Shortwave is the best AI email tool for most professionals in 2026, combining deep AI triage with a clean interface at roughly half the price of Superhuman.
+Shortwave is the best AI email tool for most professionals in 2026, combining deep AI triage with a clean interface at a lower price point than Superhuman.
 It's the strongest Superhuman alternative available — particularly if you care about AI summarisation and don't need a dedicated mobile speed experience.

 - Best for: Knowledge workers drowning in 100+ emails/day who want AI to do the sorting